nihalshx/Baggy/README.md

 - **Add to Cart**: Conveniently add bags to your shopping cart.
 - **Shopping Cart**: Review and manage the items in your cart.
 - **Checkout**: Securely complete your purchase with various payment options.
-- **Order History**: Track your previous orders and their current status.
-- **User Profile**: Manage your account information and settings.

 ## Usage